-The Multicultural-Bilingual Certificate in Speech-Language Pathology and Audiology (MBCP)
+The Multicultural-Bilingual Certificate in Speech, Language, and Hearing Sciences (MBCP)

-All graduate students have the opportunity to earn the MBCP.
-The program allows students to specialize in evidence-based methods of assessment, diagnosis, and treatment of multicultural and bilingual children and adults with speech, language, and hearing impairments.
-Students who earn this certificate will demonstrate knowledge regarding how the structure of common languages spoken in the United States compare and contrast with English, how to appropriately assess and treat all languages in the bilingual or multilingual individual, how to train and implement the use of interpreters, and cultural awareness, sensitivity, and humility in the clinical setting.
+All graduate students can earn the MBCP.
+Students who earn this certificate will demonstrate knowledge regarding how to appropriately assess and treat all languages in the bilingual or multilingual individual, how to train and implement the use of interpreters, and cultural awareness and sensitivity in the clinical setting.
 Students do not need to be bilingual to participate in the MBCP program.